virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 #### script_scriptname_release

-May return a release number that indicates that a newer version of this script installer is available, even if the script version itself has not changed.
+May return a release number that indicates that a newer version of this web app installer is available, even if the app version itself has not changed.
 ```perl
 sub script_wordpress_release
 {